ajLapid718/YahooFantasyBasketballScript/README.md

     - 12e).
 Reports information to you
 13. Closes the browser session

-## From Configuration to Implementation
+## From Configuration to Implementation!

 - **My Ruby Version**: Ruby 2.3.3 (enter the command `ruby 'ruby -v'` in your command line to determine which version you have)
   - You can go to Google and download Ruby with RubyInstaller for Windows!
 The instructions are clear and concise!
 - **My Operating System**: Windows 10
   - You can most likely run these scripts on other Operating Systems as well (Mac OS X, Ubuntu, etc.)!
 - **My Preferred Web Browser**: Google Chrome
-  - The source code uses Chrome, but you can edit it to use Firefox or Internet Explorer, too!
+  - The source code (fancy way of saying the contents of the files) uses Chrome, but you can edit it to use Firefox or Internet Explorer, too!
 - **My Preferred Text Editor**: Atom
   - This text editor has a user-friendly download process and will help you organize and view the code!
+  - A text editor is sort of like the Microsoft Word for lines of code!
+  - With that analogy in mind, GitHub is like a public Google Docs or Google Drive!
 - **My Watir Version**: 6.8.4
   - Enter the command `gem install watir` to add this gem/library to your computer!
   - Certain operations are deprecated (no longer supported) in older versions, so this is important!